ignarru/landing-cloudfare/README.md

 import Contact from "./Contact";
 import { CONTACT_EXTRA_OFFSET } from "@/lib/constants";

+## Consulta Gratis offset

+If the navigation link to the **Consulta Gratis** section does not align correctly, adjust `CONSULTA_EXTRA_OFFSET` in `client/src/lib/constants.ts`.
+The values control the mobile and desktop offsets used when scrolling to the section.

 // Increase desktop offset
 const customOffset = { ...CONTACT_EXTRA_OFFSET, desktop: -260 };